 The competition, proposed and supported by An Cathaoirleach, Cllr Una Power, also had the aim of giving an artistic voice and documentary response to young people who have been very significantly affected by the pandemic and the lockdown, with its impact on them, their families and their communities and society as a whole.
 Speaking of the launch An Cathaoirleach said:

 "I am so proud that we were able to give young filmmakers in our area a platform for their voice and the opportunity to relate how the pandemic has affected them and their communities.
 I would like to thank each of the IADT students who submitted an entry into the competition.
 The films absolutely blew me away.
 They were beautiful, touching, and at times funny; I would be lying if I said I didn't shed a tear while watching.
 These students have perfectly captured the profound physical and psychological impacts that this pandemic has had on our society."

 On behalf of IADT, Rónan Ó Muirthile, Head of Faculty, Film, Art & Creative Technologies, commented:

 "IADT’S National Film School is a place where story and craft are at the centre of what we teach.
 The Stories From Isolation project is a perfect opportunity for our students to apply the high standard of film education learnt here.
 These films articulate their personal perspectives on the pandemic and unique time in history.
 We are delighted to collaborate with dlr once again on this timely initiative."

-Shortlisted and Winners of the Stories From Isolation submissions will be announced to IADT students during a live online ceremony on April 29th and all shortlisted films will be screened throughout May on all dlr media channels.
+Shortlisted and Winners of the Stories From Isolation submissions were announced to IADT students during a live online ceremony on April 29th 2021 and all shortlisted films were screened throughout May on all dlr media channels.